Fabio-A-Sa/Privago/docs/milestone2/report.md

 Indexing serves as a fundamental step in Information Retrieval, optimizing search efficiency by organizing the data.
 It involves creating a structured index that significantly enhances both search speed and scalability.
 Without proper indexing, search systems would face challenges, resulting in slower response times and increased computational overhead.

-In Solr, various types of indexing exist for document fields and associated queries, based on a Tokenizer [X3] and several Filters [X4].
+In Solr, various types of indexing exist for document fields and associated queries, based on a Tokenizer [X3] and Filters [X4].
 While Tokenizers create a token stream from the original string following a predefined rule, Filters transform these tokens for consistency in subsequent searches and matches.

 In this specific case, the focus was primarily on indexing textual fields, as they provide the most context and information for searches.
 Conversely, given the project's context, it is not expected to search for specific dates or review ratings.
 Therefore, these latter two document fields were not indexed.

 Textual fields were indexed by instantiating a new data type.
-The new type `boosted_text` includes:
+The `boosted_text` index analyzer includes:

 - `StandardTokenizerFactory` tokenizer: splits texts based on punctuation and spaces;
 - `ASCIIFoldingFilterFactory` filter: handles special characters and accents, converting them to their equivalent ASCII form;